-Each student is assigned a locker which is to be used by him or her.
-Each locker has a combination lock.
-Students are reminded not to give this locker combination away to other students as their privacy will be at stake.
-Students should not give away their combinations by being careless or allowing their friends access to their lockers.
+Each student is assigned a locker with a combination lock.
+Students are reminded not to give this locker combination away to other students as their privacy and possessions will be at stake.
 Lockers are not to be defaced by students.
-Lockers that are defaced may result in the student being fined an amount necessary to replace the locker to its proper state.
+Doing so may result in the student being fined an amount necessary to replace the locker to its proper state.
 Lockers are the property of the school district and may be inspected at any time when the health and/or safety of the school are at stake.